 An independent midwife can be booked at any point during your pregnancy, up to 7 days before your estimated due date.
 Having the same midwife with you consistently throughout your pregnancy can help build a close and trusting relationship much like community midwives of old – through the continuity of care and appointment / visits scheduled at your convenience.
 Therefore, evening and weekend visits can often mean that your partner can be more involved.

 Our Guide on How to Choose an Independent Midwife:

-1) Check with the Nursing and Midwifery Council
+1) Check first with the Nursing and Midwifery Council

 Every practising independent midwife must be registered with the Nursing and Midwifery Council.
 If they’re not registered, they shouldn’t be working as a midwife.
-They can help you find a trusted midwife.
+Furthermore, independent midwives are subject to the same regulations as NHS midwives.

-Once you’ve done some research and found a midwife who looks like she could be for you, get in touch and arrange to meet her.
-Your relationship with your midwife is all about trust so prepare a list of questions you’d like to ask her – this will make sure you get exactly what you want from your midwife.
+Once you’ve done some research and found a midwife who looks like she could be for you, get in touch and arrange to meet and interview her/him.
+Your relationship with your midwife is all personal, intimate and based on trust.
+So do prepare a list of questions you’d like to ask her/him – this will make sure you get exactly what you want from your midwife.

 They understand you will have lots of questions – especially if it’s your first pregnancy.
 Private midwives should make sure you get all your questions answered before and after the birth of your child.
 And, remember this is your birth and if you don’t get on or feel a connection once you’ve met or if you’re not sure she’s the right midwife for you, don’t be afraid to say so – there are plenty of other independent midwives out there.
 You can also ask any midwives you talk to for referees.

 Ask friends and colleagues, as with most tings if you have any friends who have used an independent midwife, ask for their recommendations as the power of word-of-mouth can be reassuring.
 Plus, they will have first-hand experience.